FlipperPA/django-python3-vagrant/README.md

 * cd django_project
 * python manage.py runserver [::]:8000

 The VM is configured to use port forwarding.
-If everyone went right, you should be able to access the running server through the browser on your computer running the virtual machine at this url:
+If everything went right, you should be able to access the running server through the browser on your computer running the virtual machine at this url:

 http://localhost:8001/